Ashley School of Motoring - Terms and Conditions

 Driving Licence and Eyesight

 You must hold a current driving licence (either provisional or full), valid for the class of vehicle i.e., car.
 You must also be able to fulfil the DVLA eyesight requirements, currently to be able to read a number plate from a distance 20.5 metres (67 feet) using your glasses if normally worn.
 This will be tested as part of your first lesson, as will the validity of your driving licence.
-Failure to meet either of these will immediately terminate the lesson.
+Failure to meet either of these will immediately terminate the lesson and the lesson fee will be forfeit.

 Payments